instrumentl/rails-cloudflare-turnstile/README.md

 a `rescue_from` block.

 By default, in development and test mode, a special mock view will be inserted if real credentials are not present.
-To disable this, set the `mock_enable` property of the configuration to false.
+To disable this, set the `mock_enabled` property of the configuration to false.

 ## License
 The gem is available as open source under the terms of the [ISC License](LICENSE.txt).